 Booking Limits to be configured at the regional level.

 Add concepts of Tier Discount Max and Days Between Trips restrictions to Booking Limits at both property and regional levels.
 Apply these to restrictions when pricing.
 Track Tiered Discounts in Booking Limits Restrictor.

+Booking Limits will need to consider “Saved” reservations along with “Booked” reservations.

 Property